jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 >
 >To do that, we'll need to fully specify the component parts, states, and behaviors of the built-in controls, as well as necessary accessibility requirements, and provide test suites to ensure compatibility.
 We'll also implement polyfills for our extensible web UI controls.

-Whilst the project is still in it's infancy, in relation to the `<select>` element, there has been some developments with `<selectmenu>`.
-Whilst not ready from production yet, it can be [enabled in Chromium-based browsers with a flag](https://open-ui.org/prototypes/selectmenu). `<selectmenu>` allows greater customisation of the select control and the options that sit inside of it.
+Whilst the project is still in its infancy, concerning the `<select>` element, there have been some developments with `<selectmenu>`.
+Whilst not ready for production yet, it can be [enabled in Chromium-based browsers with a flag](https://open-ui.org/prototypes/selectmenu). `<selectmenu>` allows greater customisation of the select control and the options that sit inside of it.

 ## `<nav>`